explodinglabs/jsonrpcserver/README.rst

 .. note::

-    The underlying messages are logged to the INFO log level.
-To see them, set the logging level to INFO.
+    To see the underlying messages going back and forth, set the logging level to INFO:

-    ``import logging; logging.getLogger('jsonrpcserver').setLevel(logging.INFO)``
+    ``logging.getLogger('jsonrpcserver').setLevel(logging.INFO)``

 Issue tracker is `here
 <https://bitbucket.org/beau-barker/jsonrpcserver/issues>`_.